prefuzek/angst-in-space/README.md

 ## Gameplay

+There are three ways to play:
-You can either play locally, taking turns at the computer, or you can play by email, sending the saved gamestate at the end of each turn.
+- Locally, taking turns at the computer
+- By email, sending the saved gamestate at the end of each turn.
 If you do this, just replace your old `save.txt` with the new one, then click 'Load' to get the new gamestate. (`save.txt` is created and read/written in the same directory as the .jar file.)
+- NEW AND EXPERIMENTAL: Online - see Section 6: Online Play

 ### 1. Setup: